 Matthew 28:1 After the Sabbaths [plural], when it was growing light on the "first of Sabbaths", Mary Magdalene and the other Mary came to view the grave.

-Remember, the phrase "First of Sabbaths" refer to the Wave Sheaf Offering which always falls on a Sunday.
+Remember, the phrase "First of Sabbaths" does not refer to Nisan 15; it refers to the 18th of Nisan, which is the first annual Sabbath of a period of seven weeks ending in Pentecost.
 See our file The Resurrection.

 But on the First of Sabbaths, at early dawn, they came to the tomb carrying the spices which they had prepared, and certain [others] with them,